 - Bangkok Old City, Highlights & Temples Half-Day Tuk-Tuk Tour

-One of the things to do in Bangkok if planning a visit to the temples is to be dressed appropriately.
+Remember that you need to be dressed appropriately to visit the temples.
 As most of the temples in the city, these are sacred places and it is required to wear long pants, skirts below the knee and long sleeves shirts in order to visit.
-It’s better to wear sandals too, as visitors are required to take off their shoes before entering the sacred buildings and to observe silence wherever people are praying.
+It’s better to wear sandals too, as you will be asked to take off their shoes before entering the sacred buildings and to observe silence wherever people are praying.

 And then go to the Grand Palace